Family-style dining outside the home!

 In the Sichuan dialect, Da Ping Huo signifies sharing.
 And that’s just what eating at this restaurant is all about.
 It started as a private kitchen close to 20 years back, headed by an artist couple who often entertain their guests by putting on a Chinese opera performance after the meal.
 If you are a fan of their Sichuan-inspired cooking, the art on display and the singing, you could consider opting for membership at the restaurant’s private kitchen.
 If eating there with a large group, consider booking the entire place (seats 46) for lunch or dinner.
 While there is no separate kids’ menu, the kitchen will be considerate and tone down the heat for the little ones.

-Editor’s note: This post was originally published on 16, August 2017 and updated by Anita Balagopalan on 24, July 2019
+Editor’s Note: This post was originally published in August 2017, updated in July 2019 and June 2021.